How To Motivate Your Church Volunteers – We Can Do It!

 Have an open door policy: try to be accessible and approachable; volunteers should feel comfortable coming to you for advice and if they have any questions or concerns.

-Also, you or a staff member should attempt to “check-in” with them from time to time.
+Also, you or a staff member should check in with them from time to time.

 As soon as a member steps up to serve, introduce them to other volunteers and staff so they get to know everyone.